-Webcams built into laptops aren’t always the best quality - even Apple’s brand new $1,599 MacBook Air has a low-res potato of a camera.
+Webcams built into laptops aren’t always the best quality - even Acer's Nitro 5 laptop has a low-res potato of a camera.
 So don’t feel like it’s so 2002 to buy a webcam.
 They can be relatively inexpensive but dramatically improve your working from home set up, making you appear better presented and more professional.

 This webcam is pretty much the best in the business.
 It is marketed towards video game streaming as it can stream at both 1080p and 720p, but this also means that it has excellent video conferencing abilities.

-Its higher price is down to its video quality chops, widescreen 78-degree field of view that can fit two people in and its premium clever features like HD autofocus and light correction.
+Its higher price is down to its video quality, widescreen 78-degree field of view that can fit two people in and its premium clever features like HD autofocus and light correction.
 The latter ensures your image will look as good as possible even in dim light settings.

 The webcam is compatible with PC and Mac. and will play nice with Skype, Zoom and FaceTime, and others.
 The two mics and adjustable arm ensures you will look and sound great too and it even comes with a tripod if you don’t want to clip it to your computer.
-If you want the best all-round webcam, this is it (the similar Logitech C920 is slightly cheaper and just as good for video calls too).
+If you want the best all-round webcam, this is it.
+However, if you'd like to save a few bucks, the similar Logitech C920 is slightly cheaper and just as good for video calls.

 Logitech is a trusted brand of ours and this is the best cheap webcam you can get right now.
 We wouldn’t recommend spending less, even though those products exist.
 The C270 doesn’t have any bells and whistles but nor does it need any, as it nails the basics.

 Compatible with PC and Mac, it’s the definition of ‘plug and play’.
-It captures 720p at up to 30fps, meaning it’s more than adequate for casual and professional video calls.
+It captures 720p at up to 30fps, meaning it’s adequate for casual and professional video calls.